Agile Testing Quadrants: A Complete Guide to What They Are and How to Use Them

 Best Practices for Implementation

-Simply knowing the quadrants is not enough; a team must know how to apply them within a fast-moving sprint.
+Understanding the quadrants alone is not sufficient; a team must very well understand how to apply the knowledge within a fast-moving sprint.

 1. Avoid Linear Thinking

-One of the most common misconceptions is that teams must finish Q1 before moving to Q2.
+One of the most common misinterpretation is that teams must complete the first quadrant Q1 before proceeding to the 2nd quadrant Q2.
 In reality, these activities overlap.
 While a developer writes a unit test (Q1), a tester might be performing exploratory testing (Q3) on a feature finished the day before, while a DevOps engineer runs a load test (Q4) on the staging environment.

 2. Foster Collective Responsibility

-In a mature Agile team, quality is not the sole responsibility of a QA Department.
+In a mature Agile team, quality is not the only responsibility of a QA Department.

-• Product Owners are heavily involved in the success of Q2.
+• Product Owners are focus in the success of Q2.

 • Testers act as consultants and experts in Q3.

-• Specialized Engineers may be brought in for the technical complexities of Q4.
+• Specialized Engineers support technical complexities of Q4.

 3. Strategic Automation